OTC Securities Trading Risk Disclosure Statement

 2. Market Liquidity

-OTC securities are frequent targets of fraud or market manipulation, not only because of their generally low price but also because the reporting requirements for these securities are less stringent than for listed or NASDAQ traded securities, and no exchange requirements are imposed.
+OTC securities are frequent targets of fraud or market manipulation, not only because of their generally low price but also because the reporting requirements for these securities are less stringent than for listed or NASDAQ-traded securities, and no exchange requirements are imposed.
 Dealers may dominate the market and set prices that are not based on competitive forces.
-Individuals or groups may create fraudulent markets and control the sudden, sharp increase of price and trading volume and the equally sudden collapse of the market price for a security.
+Individuals or groups may create fraudulent markets and control the sudden, sharp increase of price and trading volume and the equally sudden collapse of the market price for security.
 You should carefully review all of the information regarding the company you intend to invest in, prior to trading in OTC securities, or any other investment.
+Please report any suspected occurrences of fraud to your state securities administrator, the NASD, or the SEC.

 5. Trading Hours and Trading Unit